 Headed to volunteer for a semester in the Dominican Republic with International Language Programs?
-Here's the favorite things that past ILP volunteers love doing that you just can't miss while you're there!
+Here's what you can't miss.

 What You've Gotta Do, See, And Eat In The DR!